HiveMinds/gitbrowserinteract/README.md

 ## Usage: do every run (Set ssh-deploy key in GitHub for pushing build status icons)

 ```
-python -m src.gitbrowserinteract --d --ssh <the public ssh key that was created>
+python -m gitbrowserinteract --d --ssh <the public ssh key that was created>
 ```

 - The `--d` indicates you are setting the deploy ssh key in GitHub.